 “Party B Tariff” means the tariff, if any, specified in the Cover Sheet for Party B.

-“Performance Assurance” means collateral in the form of either cash, Letter(s) of Credit, or other security acceptable to the Requesting Party.
+“Performance Assurance” means collateral in the form of one or more Letter(s) of Credit, or other security acceptable to the Requesting Party.

 “Potential Event of Default” means an event which, with notice or passage of time or both, would constitute an Event of Default.